lgraesser/SLM-experiment-log/experiments/AC_lr_study.md

-# Actor Critic Entropy Study
+# Actor Critic Relative Learning Rate Study

-**Name:** Actor Critic Entropy Study
+**Name:** Actor Critic Relative Learning Rate Study

 **Date completed:** Not completed

-**Description:** Analysis of the effect of varying the entropy weight on performance across a number of different environments
+**Description:** Analysis of the effect of varying the critic learning rate relative to the actor on performance across a number of different environments

 **Hypotheses:** N/A